Rick Valente

-Rick Valente is an American former competitive bodybuilder and host of the ESPN television show BodyShaping.
+Rick Valente (born 11 July 1958) is an American former competitive bodybuilder and host of the ESPN television show BodyShaping.
 He was the winner of the 1983 Mr. Los Angeles competition.

 Early life

 Valente was born in New Haven, Connecticut on July 11, 1958.
 He trained in karate at the West Haven Academy of Karate as a child and the West Haven Assembly of the Martial Arts Academy as a teenager.
-After graduating from high school Valente moved to Florida to work as a lifeguard and nightclub bouncer.
-At 19 he won an amateur bodybuilding competition at the nightclub he worked at, Summer’s Night Club in Fort Lauderdale.
+After graduating from high school, Valente moved to Florida to work as a lifeguard and nightclub bouncer.
+At 19, he won an amateur bodybuilding competition at the nightclub he worked at, Summer's Night Club in Fort Lauderdale.

 Bodybuilding and fitness career

 Valente began his bodybuilding career and went on to win the Mr. Gold Coast competition in the middleweight division, come in second at the Mr. Golden Glades competition, and placed third in the Mr. Florida competition in the light heavyweight division.
-In 1983 Valente won the Tall Class of the NPC Mr. Los Angeles Contest and was on the cover of Flex Magazine.
+In 1983, Valente won the Tall Class of the NPC Mr. Los Angeles Contest and was on the cover of Flex Magazine.

-He maintained a presence there throughout the 1980s and into the 1990s and 2000s.
-He has also worked as a personal trainer at the gym, with clients including Gregory Hines, Sally Field, Jeff Goldblum, Chuck Woolery, Jermaine Jackson, Dennis Alexio, and Chuck Arnoldi.
-In 1984 Valente was the winner of the Mr. Los Angeles competition.
+He has also worked as a personal trainer at a gym, with clients including Gregory Hines, Sally Field, Jeff Goldblum, Chuck Woolery, Jermaine Jackson, Dennis Alexio, and Chuck Arnoldi.
+In 1984, Valente was the winner of the Mr. Los Angeles competition.
 He also placed second in that year's Mr. California competition.
 His bodybuilding career was cut short in August 1987 when he suffered a third degree pectoral tear.
 He has since continued his personal trainer business at Gold's.

 Television and print

-In 1987 Valente was featured in a national advertising campaign for LA Gear, which featured him soon after his Mr. Los Angeles title.
+In 1987, Valente was featured in a national advertising campaign for LA Gear, which featured him soon after his Mr. Los Angeles title.
 Valente became known as the "Bruce Jenner" of bodybuilding.
 Valente was a sports fitness model for a range of media including magazines like Muscle & Fitness, Flex Magazine, MuscleMag International, and Powerhouse; national television commercials; and the album cover for Van Halen's 5150, where he posed as Atlas lifting a globe on his shoulders with the Van Halen symbol on it.
-In all he was featured in 41 commercials and 40 covers for magazines or books.
+Overall, he was featured in 41 commercials and 40 covers for magazines or books.